Radiation Therapy Thermoplastic Mask

 Why is the mask important?

 The mask is important for your treatment because it holds your head and neck stationary (still) and in the exact position needed for treatment.
-This helps ensure that your treatment is accurate and as effective as possible.
-In most cases, after your treatment is complete you are allowed to take your mask home with you.
+This helps make sure that your treatment is accurate and as effective as possible.
+In most cases, after your treatment is complete you can take your mask home with you.